Content Creation

 As the maker of “Ultimate Driving Machines”, BMW has long held a powerful, reliable reputation for quality, dependable vehicles.
 This is echoed in their brand identity and visuals, blending their superior engineering with their motto of delivering sheer driving pleasure.

 But, with hundreds of dealerships scattered over Europe and beyond, BMW know the need to maintain consistency from location to location.
-Through Papirfly’s brand management platform, BMW NE has closed the distance between HQ and their individual dealerships, keeping communications coordinated and on-brand at all times.
+Through Papirfly’s DAM and Content Creation suite, BMW NE has closed the distance between HQ and their individual dealerships, keeping communications coordinated and on-brand at all times.

 3 common brand consistency challenges… and how to overcome them